Menu Pilihan:

 Variables and Parameters

-You have now seen two different variable/parameter declarations in JavaFX code.
-The first was the args parameter in the run function (declared as type String[]) and the second was the colors variable in the sequence example (no type declaration).
+variable in the sequence example (no type declaration).
 All variables and parameters must be declared in JavaFX, the type however is optional.
 If you don't declare the type of the variable, the runtime figures it out based on the type of object assigned to the variable.
-I personally prefer giving my variables a type and you can do this if you like by placing a : after the name followed by the type.
-For example we can assign a type to our colors variable like this:
+I personally prefer giving my variables a type and you can do this if you like by placing a :

 Declaring a Variables Type is Optional